Robert Eaglestone

-Robert Alexander Aldhelm Eaglestone (born 1968) is a British literary critic and theorist.
+Robert Eaglestone (born 1968) is a British literary critic and theorist.
 He is Professor of Contemporary Literature and Thought in the Department of English at Royal Holloway, University of London.
 He works on contemporary literature, literary theory and contemporary European philosophy, and on Holocaust and genocide studies.
 He edits the Routledge Critical Thinkers series.

 In 2014, Eaglestone was the recipient of a National Teaching Fellowship, among the highest awards for pedagogy at university level in the United Kingdom.
 He was elected a fellow of the English Association in 2017.
 Eaglestone also serves as a media commentator and reviewer.